Posted by Nick Day on 07 Sep 2018

 Property Partnership Incorporation and SDLT

-The government is clearly focused on directing private investment away from property and into areas that are more likely to stimulate economic growth, leading to a series of policies targeted against buy-to-let property owners.
+The government has recently been focused on directing private investment away from property and into areas that are more likely to stimulate economic growth, leading to a series of policies targeted against buy-to-let property owners.
 Following these changes, incorporation may hold some significant advantages, and where properties are held in a property partnership incorporation may be structured to be tax-free.

 The restriction on mortgage interest relief has made limited companies more attractive vehicles for property ownership as the relief for mortgage interest is not restricted for corporation tax purposes.
 In addition, liability from legal challenges is limited, the rate of tax charged on profits is lower and succession planning is simpler.